zBritva/PowerBI-visuals-docs/docs/how-to-guide/migrating-to-powerbi-visuals-tools-3-0.md

 ## How to install powerbi-visuals-tools@beta

 The new toolset is available as a `beta` version and can be installed by executing the command.
-Please do not use it in production until API 2.0 will be released.

 `npm install powerbi-visuals-tools@beta`.